 More tightly connected with the plot are Franklin, Chuck’s nebbish brother, and Dolores, his daughter.
 You don’t get to play as Franklin for too long before he also meets an untimely death, but then you get to control him as a ghost, joining the rest of the departed as spectres haunting the local hotel.
 Meanwhile, Dolores is an aspiring adventure game designer, who leaves behind her destiny as Chuck’s heir to work for the in-game equivalent of LucasArts.
 Like Maniac Mansion and Zak McCracken, you can switch between any of the characters once they’re introduced, and can act independently.

-The characters are designed in the same style as Maniac Mansion, with large heads and skinny bodies, though they're much more detailed than they were in the C64/DOS days, looking more like the Japan-only FM Towns release of Zak McKracken.
+The characters are designed in the same style as Maniac Mansion, with large heads and skinny bodies, though they’re much more detailed than they were in the C64/DOS days, looking more like the Japan-only FM Towns release of Zak McKracken.
 The backgrounds relish in the low res pixel art look, but with a much larger palette than could be expressed with 256 color VGA.
 The interface, with its nine verbs and inventory icons, calls back to Monkey Island 2, and you can even enable an option that uses the classic fonts.
-You can run by double clicking or even by holding down the button and guiding your character.
+You can run by double clicking or even by holding down the button and guiding your character, so moving around is quick.
+Early in the game you also get a map so you can move to all of the major locations easily.
 The status bar is also transparent, allowing for various foreground elements to be seen, like the toes of a corpse in the morgue.
 The entire game is also voice acted, all of it excellent.
-One quaint aspect from the old days is that, if you're playing on a computer, you need to hit the period key to skip dialogue, rather than clicking through it.
+One quaint aspect from the old days is that, if you’re playing on a computer, you need to hit the period key to skip dialogue, rather than clicking through it.